pyanno4rt/pyanno4rt/README.md

 # General :earth_americas:

-*pyanno4rt* is a Python package for conventional and outcome prediction model-based inverse photon and proton treatment plan optimization, including radiobiological and machine learning (ML) models for normal tissue complication probability (NTCP) and tumor control probability (TCP).
+*pyanno4rt* is a Python library for conventional and outcome prediction model-based inverse photon and proton treatment plan optimization, including radiobiological and machine learning (ML) models for normal tissue complication probability (NTCP) and tumor control probability (TCP).
 It leverages state-of-the-art local and global solution methods to handle both single- and multi-criteria (un)constrained optimization problems in radiotherapy treatment planning.

 # Highlight Features :telescope: